centarro/commerce-docs/docs/v2/developer-guide/recurring/getting-started.md

 ## Overview

 The Commerce Recurring module provides a variety of options for creating subscriptions.
 You probably have a general idea of what subscriptions are.
 You might have a monthly magazine subscription or a subscription for a streaming video service, or you might be enrolled in a cheese-of-the-month club.
-But exactly how are subscriptions different than regular products in Drupal Commerce?
+But exactly how are subscriptions different from regular products in Drupal Commerce?
 Normally, when an order is placed, the customer is charged for the product, just once, at check-out.
 With the Commerce Recurring module, you can instead charge a customer repeatedly, at regular intervals, starting at the time the order is placed.

 <a id="billing-periods"></a>Those regular intervals are defined as **billing periods** within the Commerce Recurring module.
 Some examples of billing periods are: